 You can also have ADV hours.
-That is when your number of working hours is decreased by one or more hours taken off of your weekly work hours.
+That is when your number of working hours is decreased by one or more hours.
 For example, if you work 40h per week, and you are entitled to 1 ADV hour every week your actual workweek is 39h.
 Again, as with ADV days, this is an additional benefit your employer provides you, not a mandatory regulation.

-Travel reimbursement is decided by CLA.
-Most of the employers in the Netherlands pay €0,19 per kilometer if you live more than 10km away from your working place.
+Travel reimbursement is decided by the CLA.
+Most employers in the Netherlands pay €0,19 per kilometer if you live more than 10km from your working place.
 This covers either public transportation or expenses for your own vehicle.
-Bear in mind that if you use your own car you will not receive separate reimbursement for a parking fee.
-Based on a specific CLA of an employer you may be entitled to a higher or a lower reimbursement payment.
-It is also possible that you do not receive any separate compensation, but the reimbursement is incorporated in your monthly payment.
+Bear in mind that if you use your own car you will not receive separate reimbursement for parking costs.
+Based on the specific CLA of an employer you may be entitled to a higher or a lower reimbursement payment.
+It is also possible that you do not receive any separate compensation, but the reimbursement is incorporated into your monthly payment.
 Make sure to ask about travel reimbursement before signing a contract to avoid any further inconveniences.

 What are the common secondary benefits in the Netherlands?

 Many companies provide extra benefits to attract the best employees.
 The usual benefits include free coffee, tea and fruits in the office, but can also extend to additional payment for your health insurance, gym subscription, monthly and yearly bonuses, unlimited vacation days or 13th salary.
-When negotiating your contract make sure you have a clear understanding of what is your base salary is and what additional benefits are.
+When negotiating your contract make sure you have a clear understanding of what your base salary is and what additional benefits are.
 Did you enter the Netherlands with an orientation visa?
 Maybe you are eligible for the 30% tax ruling, if you are, this is certainly a benefit worth discussing with your future employer.

 What if I get sick or pregnant?